-We have a substantial code base that has grown over the years that includes SLAM and autonomous navigation, topological mapping, multi-modal interaction for conversational agents, a deductive database for world modelling and an episodic memory system.
+We have a substantial code base that includes SLAM and autonomous navigation, topological mapping, multi-modal interaction for conversational agents, a deductive database for world modelling and an episodic memory system.
+We have recently added the TeleoR planning language [5], for implementing the robot's behaviours.
 The remaining components, such as object recognition are derived from existing open source software, especially pre-built ROS packages.